john-azzaro/Study-React-JSX/README.md

 <br>

 ## A component can be written as a function.
-When you write the component as a function, you simply return the component inside parentheses ( () ).
+When you write the component as a function, you simply return the component inside parentheses ( () ). **Note here that custom components should be upper case**
 ```JavaScript
       function Greeting() {
         return (